bjpop/gurita/docsrc/count.rst

 The range of displayed count values can be restricted with ``--xlim`` and ``--ylim``.
 Each of these flags takes two numerical values as arguments that represent the lower and upper bounds of values to be displayed.

 It only makes sense to range-limit the count axis (and not the categorical axis).
-Therefore, ``--xlim`` should be used when categorical features are selected with ``-y``, and conversely, ``--ylim`` should be used when categorical features are selected with ``-x``.
+Therefore, ``--xlim`` should be used when categorical columns are selected with ``-y``, and conversely, ``--ylim`` should be used when categorical columns are selected with ``-x``.

-For example, you can display range-limited count for the ``embark_town`` feature (when the feature is displayed on the X-axis) like so.
+For example, you can display range-limited count for the ``embark_town`` column (when the column is displayed on the X-axis) like so.
 Note carefully that the categorical data is displayed on the X-axis (``-x``), therefore the ``--ylim`` argument should be used to range-limit the counts:

 .. code-block:: bash